 Despite the Igeno checking out as a superb lightweight sleeping bag, there are two disadvantages to consider.

-Another issue with the snugness is that is could feel uncomfortable for different sleeping positions.
-Ideally you would sleep on your back in this bag but with majority of the population being side-sleepers it’s common sense that many campers don’t find a back position comfortable all the time.
+Another issue with the snugness is that it could feel uncomfortable for different sleeping positions.
+Ideally, you would sleep on your back in this bag but with a majority of the population being side-sleepers it’s common sense that many campers don’t find a back position comfortable all the time.
 Sleeping on your side is possible in this sleeping bag but don’t expect it to offer a ton of room or flexibility.

 If you’re in the market for a lightweight/UL sleeping bag for those chilly nights in the mountains you should give this model a try.
 Thanks to REI’s excellent return policy you can rest assured that if you are one of few that don’t love this bag, you can send it back without an issue.